Native Americans in the Lower 48 States

 settled the continent

 The Eastern Woodlands peoples were the first of the Indigenous populations that settlers met when they landed in Eastern Canada and the Northeastern Coast of the future United States of America.

 Native American Nations and Groups

-Over 10,000 Years Of History In North America
+Over 10,000 Years in North America